StumpedMom/StumpedMom/content/en/posts/mindfulness.md

 “Now scan your body.
 Where are you feeling the most tension or strain? “

-Oh here is the part where we breathe into the part of our body with the most tension.I got this!
+_Oh here is the part where we breathe into the part of our body with the most tension.I got this!_

 I start taking in a long slow breath imagining I’m filling the stabbing knot in my neck with happy, warm loving  space.

 “Now imagine a warm blanket.”

-Blanket thing?
+_Blanket thing?
 We've never done a blanket thing!
-Ok blanket I’m draping myself with the warm -
+Ok blanket I’m draping myself with the warm -_

 “Maybe it's right out of the dryer”

-Cancel blanket draping.
+_Cancel blanket draping.
 Initiate blanket out of the dryer.
-Do not think about how you need to clean the laundry room.
+Do not think about how you need to clean the laundry room._

 “Wrap that part of yourself with the warm blanket and feel ensconce you with comfort”

-This remains a pandemic of the unvaccinated.- [White house press Briefing](https://www.whitehouse.gov/briefing-room/press-briefings/2021/08/18/press-briefing-by-white-house-covid-19-response-team-and-public-health-officials-50/)
+### <span style="color:grey">_This remains a pandemic of the unvaccinated.- [White house press Briefing](https://www.whitehouse.gov/briefing-room/press-briefings/2021/08/18/press-briefing-by-white-house-covid-19-response-team-and-public-health-officials-50/)</span>_

 “And now your at the precipice of...”